RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Note that *nmin* and *nmax* are used to control the size of the orbital space using the natural occupations of the calculated natural orbitals.
 Natural orbitals with occupation numbers < *nmin* and > *nmax* will be included.
 Here *nmin* = 1.999 will enforce a frozen-core approximation (check to make sure), while *nmax* = 0.0 will include all virtual orbitals (i.e. Full-CI within a frozen-core approximation).
-The inputfiles for these calculations can be found in: the ORCA-ICE-CI directory.
+The inputfiles for these calculations can be found in the ORCA-ICE-CI directory.

 .. image:: figures/Dipole_ICE-CI.png
    :align: center